How a Food Poisoning Attorney Can Help

-For example, Cavi brand whole, fresh papayas, imported from Mexico, were recently linked to an outbreak.
+Cavi-brand whole, fresh papayas, imported from Mexico, were also recently linked to an outbreak.
 There were 71 reported cases across eight states, which led to 27 hospitalizations and no deaths.
 These papayas were distributed by Agroson’s LLC.

 Backyard poultry was also linked to a multistate outbreak.
 As of July 2019, there were 279 reported cases throughout 41 states involving 40 hospitalizations and no deaths.
 Of those who contracted the illness, 70 have been children younger than 5 years old.
 The contamination appears to be from chicks and ducklings obtained through various agricultural stores, websites, hatcheries, and other sources.